 - Focusing on design, implementation, and incident response.

-02:00 PM - 03:00 PMBreakout Sessions#HAK10Building an Effective Investigative Team Mike Sandulak, Director of Investigations, Providence St. Joseph Health Stephanie Tasker, Regional Compliance Director, Providence St. Joseph Health
+02:00 PM - 03:00 PMBreakout Sessions#HAK10Building an Effective Investigative Team Michael Sandulak, Director of Investigations, Providence St. Joseph Health Stephanie Tasker, Regional Compliance Director, Providence St. Joseph Health

-HCCA#SAK10Cloud Computing and Mobility Mark Boutwell, Technical Director, DoD
+HCCA#SAK10Cloud Computing and Mobility Mark Boutwell, Technical Director, Department of Defense

 - Evaluation: Identifying goals, assessing the current program, leveraging internal resources, and defining roles/responsibilities and scope of work.
 Ensuring investigations are valuable (consistent, high quality), variable (adaptable), and visible